Build and deliver frontend experiences fast, with intuitive visual editing tools.

 Teams that want flexibility without complexity, combining enterprise-grade performance with low-code configuration and managed support.

 Example: A professional services firm needs to adapt search results quickly as new regulations and insights are published.
-With Squiz Conversational AI Search, content teams can use Curator to update collections, tune rankings, and add curated answers, all without relying on developers.
+With Squiz Conversational Search, content teams can use Curator to update collections, tune rankings, and add curated answers, all without relying on developers.

 Open-source tools offer deep customization, but may require significant dev investment.
 Squiz provides similar control with less overhead.